India: Culture, Art and Religion

 The program is based in Dhrangadhra, in the western state of Gujarat.

 Language of instruction

 English, with local English/Gujarati interpreters assisting with field projects

 - Course load: Two three-credit courses in Anthropology (Asian Studies credit also offered for undergraduates)

 - Mode of learning is highly experiential and students conduct individual field projects

 Visits to local sites such as temples, artist studios and villages allow students to gain first-hand experience of the performative, ritual and creative processes that are underway, as well as the pace and flavor of rural life in India.

 The program director, Dr. Jayasinhji Jhala, associate professor of anthropology and director of the Anthropology Media Lab at Temple University, was born in Dhrangadhra.

-Housing and three meals a day are arranged in a comfortable private guest house in Dhrangadhra.
+Housing and four meals a day are arranged in a comfortable private guest house in Dhrangadhra.
 During trips into villages, appropriate housing will be arranged.